How to Buy, Use and Maintain Heat Pumps for Greater Heat Pump Efficiency. Comparison of the Major Types of Heat Pumps.

 - Do not set back the temperature at night in the heating season unless you have a thermostat designed for heat pump set-back, the electric resistance backup heat would engage when the thermostat is raised in the morning, resulting in higher energy consumption.

 - If the outdoor unit is closely surrounded by shrubbery, replant the shrubbery 2 to 3 feet away.
-Shrubbery traps heat, reducing the coils’ ability to dissipate heat in the cooling season.
+Shrubbery traps heat, decreasing the coils’ ability to dissipate heat in the cooling season.
 Also, leaves could be drawn into the unit by the fan.
 This could cause the fan to create a vacuum back pressure that could shorten the life of the unit.

 - Check that the outdoor unit is level.
 It must be level for maximum efficiency.
 If not, there could be problems with drainage and premature wear.
 If the concrete slab is very old, one side may have sunk into the ground.
 If not level, adjust the leveling feet or shim the feet with slate shingles or cedar shims.